 Make Your Business More Secure

-Your business can’t afford to generate a cybersecurity debt.
-Fortunately, FTx Identity offers a secure platform that’s user-friendly and equipped with the latest technologies.
+Your business can’t afford to generate cybersecurity debt.
+Fortunately, FTx Identity offers a secure, user-friendly platform equipped with the latest technologies.

 Our customers use FTx Identity for:

 - 3D Liveness detection

 - ID scanning and catching fake IDs (brick-and-mortar and online)

 - Age verification (bars/nightclubs, liquor/tobacco retail, age-restricted events)